mmatyas/pegasus-docs/docs/themes/example-flixnet.md

     The anchor margin is only applied if the anchor itself is defined.

 !!! tip
     You can also use the Text item's `leftPadding` property.
-This feature was added in Qt 5.6 (as mentioned in the official documentation), so you'll need to change the `import` command on the top of the QML file to `import QtQuick 2.6` or higher (Pegasus comes with Qt 5.9 at the moment).
+This feature was added in Qt 5.6 (as mentioned in the official documentation TODO), so you'll need to change the `import` command on the top of the QML file to `import QtQuick 2.6` or higher (Pegasus comes with Qt 5.9 at the moment).

 ## Using API data